zeppelin-social/bluesky-appview/README.md

 ### <a id="ops3-run"/>3) deploy bluesky on your env.

+*Scripted:* For a local test environment, you don't need to make branding changes to the social-app.
+For a public environment you do.
+To be consistent, the scripted environment is set up to build your own social app.
+You can automate this with `./step30-build-social-app.sh` to make the branding changes (or not, if disabled) and then `./step31-deploy-bluesky.sh` to pull and deploy the docker images.

 first, describes deploying bluesky with prebuild images.<BR>
 [later](#hack-clone-and-build) describes how to build images from sources by yourself.